qlt315/UCMEC-mmWave-Fronthaul/README.md

 **This manuscript is currently in the review process**

-We have designed a large number of portable mobile edge computing multi-agent deep reinforcement learning (MADRL) environments to verify different MADRL algorithms.
+We have designed a large number of portable multi-agent deep reinforcement learning (MADRL) environments about MEC to verify different algorithms.
 Specifically, The IPPO and MAPPO algorithms are modified based on [light-mappo](https://github.com/tinyzqh/light_mappo).

 ## Installation